What is Otherworld?

 The optimal amount of herbs is 1 unit to every 3-6 units of other ingredients.
 If you exceed 1:3, the recipe will taste bad if mixed, but you can still save it by removing the excess herbs before clicking the mix button.

-Different zones have a different selection of herbs.
+Different regions have a different selection of herbs.
 Herbs can be found by clicking the foraging icons on the Gather page.

 You can access the craft menu through the Work page.
 On this page, you can also see all the uncompleted projects for that location.
 You can work on other people's projects.
 If the project has coins attached to it, you will be paid automatically upon completion.
 The results will go in the starter's inventory, provided that there's enough room.